The bulk upload tool for customers allows you to import or update all your customers in one step.

 If your customers are taxable, then you can specify which taxes must be applied to a specific customer.
 Of course, you need to have set up the taxes first.
 To set up your taxes, follow this guide on how to manage your tax types .
 Once you have set up your taxes, you can fill in the tax name into this field.
 If more than one tax type applies to a customer, then you can add all of the applicable taxes into this field, separated by a colon without any space in-between.
 For example: ‘GST,QST’.

 The Custom Field columns will only appear if you have defined Custom Fields for your customers and if you have created some values for those custom Fields.
-The columns will be named: ‘Custom Field Name 1’ and ‘Custom Field Value 1’ , etc. .
+The columns will be named: ‘Custom Field: Name’ and ‘Custom Field Value’ , etc. .
 Custom fields allow you to store additional information for each of your customers.
 This will then be displayed in the customer database on the mobile app.
 It can also be displayed on your orders and quotes.
-Custom fields can be added by inserting additional columns after the categories columns.

 Step 3: Uploading the Customer Data sheet